callmeguiga/callmeguiga/README.md

 - 👋 Hi, I’m Mohamed Dhia Rezgui, people call me Guiga.
 A Biomedical engineering student who specialises in Medical informatics.
 - 👀 I got an enormous passion for lights and emotions, or simply put, photography.
 Huge Enthusiasm for films and music.
 Oh and I play lots of Video games 🎮
 - 🌱 I’m currently learning Python for Data science, willing to join a master Program in Data science next year.
-- 💞️ I’m not looking for collaborative work as if I'm not truly capable of big things, YET !
 - 📫 I use Instagram @guiigaaah or @meddhia99 for LinkedIn.

 <!---